thanos-io/thanos/kube/README.md

 This example is running setup that is supposed to upload blocks to GCS for long term storage.
 This setup includes:
 - Thanos headless service for discovery purposes.
-- Prometheus + thanos sidecar with GCS shipper configured
+- Prometheus + Thanos sidecar with GCS shipper configured
 - Thanos query node
 - Thanos store node.